 The European Union Labour Force Survey (EU LFS) is conducted in the 28 Member States of the European Union, 2 candidate countries and 3 countries of the European Free Trade Association (EFTA) in accordance with Council Regulation (EEC) No. 577/98 of 9 March 1998.
-At the moment, the LFS microdata for scientific purposes contain data for all Member States except Croatia and in addition Iceland, Norway and Switzerland.
-Croatia will be included in the next release of LFS microdata.
+At the moment, the LFS microdata for scientific purposes contain data for all Member States in addition to Iceland, Norway and Switzerland.

 The EU LFS is a large household sample survey providing quarterly results on labour participation of people aged 15 and over as well as on persons outside the labour force.
 All definitions apply to persons aged 15 years and over living in private households.
 Persons carrying out obligatory military or community service are not included in the target group of the survey, as is also the case for persons in institutions/collective households.